GATERAGE/RAGE/ragepaper.md

 ### Integration Points
 Discusses interaction with external systems and APIs.

-## Chapter 4: Dynamic Learning and Intelligent Adaptation
+## Chapter 4: Dynamic Learning as Intelligent Adaptation

 Dynamic learning is at the core of RAGE's design philosophy, enabling the system to not just respond to queries with high accuracy but also to adapt and improve over time based on interaction data and feedback.
 This capability is critically supported by the integration of aGLM, which provides a robust mechanism for autonomous updates and learning enhancements.